Source code for arlmet.grid

 This module provides classes for representing ARL grid projections and

-used in ARL meteorological files.
+horizontal coordinate systems used in ARL meteorological files.
+Vertical

 """